Skip to Content

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

-pot of soup with text "cowboy soup"
+big pot of soup with a ladle

 bowl of soup